NVIDIA Brings Robot Simulation Closer to Reality by Making Humans Redundant

 A team of NVIDIA researchers, working at the company’s new robotics lab in Seattle, is taking a crack at eliminating this final human-dependent step in a paper that they’re presenting at ICRA today.
 There’s still some tuning that has to happen to match simulation with reality, but now, it’s tuning that happens completely autonomously, meaning that the gap between simulation and reality can be closed without any human involvement at all.

-Pieter Abbeel from UC Berkeley summarized this whole “Sim-2-Real” process when we were talking with him about the Blue robot arm a little while ago:
+Pieter Abbeel from UC Berkeley summarized this whole “sim-to-real” process when we were talking with him about the Blue robot arm a little while ago:

-For everyone who does Sim-2-Real research, the proof is still in running it on the real robot, and showing that it transfers.
+For everyone who does sim-to-real research, the proof is still in running it on the real robot, and showing that it transfers.
 And there’s a lot of iteration there.
 It’s not like you train in sim, you test on the real robot, and you’re done.
 It’s more like, you train in sim, test on the real robot, realize it’s not generalizable, rethink your approach, and train in a new sim, and hope that now it’ll generalize on the real robot.
 And this process can go on for a long time before you actually get that generalization behavior that you hope for.
 And in that process you’re constantly testing on a real robot to see if your generalization works, or doesn’t work.

 While it would be amazing if we could just remove the real robot testing completely and just go straight from simulation to deployment, we can’t, because no simulation is a good enough representation of the real world for that to work.
 The way to deal with this reality gap is to just “mess with” the simulation in specific ways (what is known as “domain randomization”) to build in enough resiliency that you can cope with the inherent uncertainty and occasional chaos that reality throws your way.